larryhastings/correlate/README.md

 ### Fuzzy Keys

-Once upon a time, **correlate** was small and beautiful and marvelously fast.
-But that version could only support exact keys.
+Once upon a time, **correlate** was small and beautiful.
+But that version only supported exact keys.
 By the time fuzzy keys were completely implemented and feature-complete and working great, **correlate** was much more complex and... "practical".
-It's because fuzzy keys introduce a lot of complex behavior, resulting in tricky scenarios that just couldn't happen with exact keys.
+It's because fuzzy keys introduce a lot of complex behavior, resulting in tricky scenarios that just don't arise with exact keys.

 Consider this example: